Skoomar/react-andrew-mead/indecision-app/notes.md

   - put the commands you want to run inside `scripts` using key-value pairs
   - then run the desired script using `npm run <script-name>`
     - (or `yarn run <script-name` if you're using yarn)
+- To set up Babel to run with Webpack:
+  - `npm install babel-core babel-loader`
+    - babel-cli which we've been using so far is just for CLI (as you can imagine)
+    - babel-core is for use with things like webpack
+    - babel-loader allows you to tell Webpack how to run Babel when it sees certain files
+  - modify webpack.config.js using `module.rules`
+    - add a rule to specify babel-loader as the loader
+    - add a rule for 'test' to specify which file types you actually want to run the loader on
+      - we only want it to run on JS files, nothing else
+      - use a regular expression to set it to only run on .js files
+    - use exclude rule to stop Babel from running on undesired things
+      - e.g. exclude node_modules directory
+  - need to also add a config file for Babel: .babelrc
+    - you'll notice the babel CLI command we've been using so far has a lot of stuff in it
+    - if we want that same configuration when running from babel-core/loader, we need to set it up in babelrc

 ###Configuring Webpack
 - install Webpack with `npm install webpack@3.1.0` (version used for this course)